furbrain/tingbot-gui/docs/widgets.rst

     .. py:method:: draw(self)

         Called when the widget needs to draw itself.
 Override this method for all derived widgets

+    .. py:method:: text(self, string, xy=None, size=None, color='grey', align='center', font=None, font_size=32, antialias=None)

+        Draw some text on to the widget.
+If the text will not fit on the widget or in size if specified, then try using a smaller font to see if that will fit, minimum 3/4 specified font size.
+If the text will still not fit, then truncate the text and add an ellipsis (...).

+        :param string: text to displayed
+        :param xy: location to display the text within the widget.
+                   If none will be aligned within the widget according to align
+        :param size: size for the text to fit within.
+If None will be fitted within whole widget
+        :param color: color for the text.
+Can be either a text string e.g. "blue" or a RGB  e.g (0,0,255)
+        :param align: one of topleft, left, bottomleft, top, center, bottom, topright, right, bottomright
+        :param font: font to use (or the default font if None)
+        :param int font_size: size of font to use
+        :param bool antialias: whether to antialias the text

 .. py:class:: Button(xy, size, align="center", parent=None, style=None, label="OK", callback=None, long_click_callback)